rcjj98/tp/docs/DeveloperGuide.md

 The export feature takes the current address book data stored in memory and exports the job applicants data into a user-specified csv file that is tab-delimited.

-The format for the csv file is defined as follows:
+The structure for the csv file is defined as follows:

 name | phone_number | email | address | job_title | current_application_progress